Parenting: 5 Great Ways To Enrich Your Children’s Conscience

 • Acquaint them with the natural world.

-For instance, plants require water in order to be irrigated, while other living things rely on plants as their primary source of nutrition.
+For instance, plants require water for irrigated, while other living things rely on plants as their primary source of nutrition.

 • Be willing to bend your own rules occasionally.